3421 Martha Van Rensselaer Hall

 Dr. Ying Hua came from a background of architecture, building science and behavioral science.

-Dr. Hua has been conducting research on methodology for post-occupancy evaluation (POE); impact of a variety of workplace concepts and strategies on behavioral and organizational outcomes; and the interaction between occupants and building systems and resulted influence on building performance.
+Dr. Hua has been conducting research on methodology for post-occupancy evaluation (POE); impact of a variety of workplace concepts and strategies on behavioral and organizational outcomes; both the practice and approaches to create work and learning settings (spatial, virtual, and hybrid) that support future life style, and the interaction between occupants and environments and the resulted influence on human experience and sustainability.
 She has also studied strategies to engage and motivate multiple stakeholders in sustainable building practice and in resilience building efforts in multiple building markets in the U.S., Japan, and China.

 It is her goal to inform the design, delivery, operation, management and re-engineering of built environments and building sector policy-making to enhance the quality of built environments, support health and performance of their occupants, and facilitate the delivery of business goals; and to mitigate the building sector's impact on global climate change.